Trurl0/Tankard/README.md

 player2 = player2.py
 ```

-Player1 units will use the function player_input() defined in player1.py to calculate its movement and shooting.
+Player1 units will use the function player_input() defined in player1.py to calculate its movement and shooting orders.

 Player2 units will use the one defined in player2.py